 Paperwork Reduction Act Statement.
 The information collection requirements contained in this document were approved by the OMB under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520) and assigned OMB Control Number [Paperwork Reduction Act Number 2506-0203].
 In accordance with the Paperwork Reduction Act, HUD may not conduct or sponsor, and a person is not required to respond to, a collection of information, unless the collection displays a currently valid OMB control number.
-The public reporting burden for the collection of information is estimated to average 35.59 hours for Planning Grant applications per annum per respondent for the application and grant administration.
-This includes the time for collecting, reviewing, and reporting the data for the application, quarterly reports, and final report.
-The information will be used for grantee signal for the sequence administration of funds.
-Response to this request for information is required in order to response to the request for information is required in order to response to the request for information is required in order to response to the request for information is required in order to response to the request for information is required in order to response to the request for information is required in order to response to the request for information is required in order to response to the request for information is required in order to response to the request for information is required in order to response to the request for information is required in order to response to the request for information is required in order to response to the request for information is required in order to response to the request for information is required in order to response to the request for information is required in order to response to the request for information is required in order to response to the response to th
+The public reporting burden for the collection of information is estimated to average 35.59 hours for Planning Grant applications per annum per respondent for the application and grant quarterly reports, and final report.
+The information will be used for grantee selection and monitoring the administration of funds.
+Response to this request for information is required in order to receive the benefits to be derived.